Six Questions for the Kenyan Bishops

 The Kenyan bishops, and other bishops’ conferences around the world receive millions of dollars to provide care to people living with HIV and AIDS.
 The stance by the Kenyan bishops highlights their refusal to provide condoms to the many international development agencies that send money their way to help in the fight against the spread of HIV.
 What should our colleagues in SIDA, DANIDA, DFID and NORAD—among others—think when the Kenyan bishops want to ban ads from government and NGOs that educate the public about HIV?

 Condoms4Life is an unprecedented worldwide public education effort to raise awareness about the importance of condom use in the fight against HIV.
 The campaign was launched on World AIDS Day 2001 with the display of billboards and ads in the US, Mexico, the Philippines, South Africa, Kenya, Chile and Zimbabwe.
 It was the first phase of an effort to change the Vatican’s policy and challenge its aggressive lobbying against the availability of and access to condoms in areas of the world most at risk.
 The ads pointed out that Catholic bishops around the word lobby governments and the United Nations to restrict access to condoms.
 The campaign is sponsored by Catholics for Choice, its partners in Europe and Latin America and colleagues in Africa and Asia.
-Most recently, the campaign ran ads in Nairobi.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+Most recently, the campaign ran ads in Nairobi.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.